siothelibrarian/solidarity/README.md

 ## Scheming Folder
 [This Google Drive folder](https://drive.google.com/drive/folders/1PzGMGNP_cWyWZvjM0yANF8cU9LOVBgn-?usp=drive_link) contains a few growing resources, such as a sample telework appeal form and alternative Teams backgrounds.

+Statute protecting concerted activity for state workers: https://www.revisor.mn.gov/statutes/cite/179a.06#stat.179A.06.7 National Labor Relations Act), US Code Sections 157 & 158

+Language:
+"Use of this virtual background constitutes concerted activity and is protected under Minnesota Statute 179A.06, Subdivision 7.
+You can read this further here: https://www.revisor.mn.gov/statutes/cite/179a.06#stat.179A.06.7."